yangdongsheng/ceph/doc/man/8/rbd.rst

   bluestore_min_alloc_size (typically 64K for hard disk drives and 16K for solid-state drives).
 For filestore with filestore_punch_hole = false, the recommended setting is image object size (typically 4M).

+* timeout=x - RBD level timeout
+  Any request in sent from rbd to mon or osd will be abort after x seconds.
+  (since 5.3, default is 0 seconds, meaning no timeout).

 `rbd device unmap` options: